 St. Anthony had money and property as a young man.
 But upon hearing at Mass the words of Christ to the rich young man to “…go, sell what you have and give to the poor, and you will have treasures in heaven”, St. Anthony decided to seek not silver or bronze, but pure gold.
 He sold his goods, he removed himself from all temptation except those intrinsic to human nature, he battled the devil, he fasted, he prayed, and he even actively sought martyrdom.
 He became famous for being holy.
 Saint Anthony preceded St. Benedict by two hundred years.
 He offers us an example of being a monk outside of a community of monks in a monastery.
 He sought Christ alone in every sense.
 Alone in the desert, without family, community, or money.
 Alone to the world, he clinged to the only person who truly mattered—God himself.
 Saint Anthony’s path of holiness is both radical and refined.
 It is for few people to walk.
 But he was the first to walk it so well.
 He shows us that being alone, stripped of all worldly concerns, is a sort of rehearsal for death, where we will meet God alone, every last thread tying us to the world having been cut.

-St. Anthony of the desert, we ask your powerful intercession to resist temptation and to help us cling to God alone.
-Like Christ on the cross, help us to strip ourselves of those daily needs and concerns which stuff our lives from morning to night.
-Help us not to be distracted from the one thing, the only thing, the last thing, God Himself in his fullness as Father, Son, and Holy Spirit.
+St. Anthony, we ask your intercession to help us cling to God alone.
+Help us to strip ourselves of those needs and concerns which stuff our lives from morning to night.
+Help us not to be distracted from the one thing, the only thing, the last thing, God Himself.